sjl/.plan/README.markdown

 install NodeJS on the machine.
 Removed the timeago jQuery plugin -- the quest to exterminate all JS on my website continues.

+Wrote a blog post.
+Will post it tomorrow.

+Looked into why StumpWM's `remove` command is making the widths weird.
+Gotta dive in more when my mind is fresh.

 [figlet]: http://www.figlet.org/
 [lolcat]: https://github.com/busyloop/lolcat
 [toilet]: http://caca.zoy.org/wiki/toilet